 Who would you trust more than Mary Berry to teach you how to master the baking classics?
 While Mary’s latest cookbook is not solely dedicated to bakes, there’s a sizeable chapter dedicated to all manner of cakes and sweet things, from Summer Berry Pavlova to Ginger Spiced Ring Cake, Apple Tarte Tatin to Syrup Sponge Pudding.

 Claire Ptak hit superstardom in 2018 when Harry and Meghan chose her to bake their wedding cake.
 Bringing the bakes of her hugely popular East London-based bakery to your home, The Violet Bakery Cookbook is a great choice for adventurous bakers who like experimenting with new flavours and techniques.
 With a focus on alternative flours and less refined sugar, it's a great option for health-conscious bakers too.

 From Great British Bake Off winner, Nadiya Hussain, her new cookbook is a celebration of all manner of family favourites as well, of course, as cakes and bakes.
 With a chapter dedicated to sweet things, Nadiya stays true to what she’s known for with show-stopping bakes and kid-loving treats.
 Peanut Honeycomb Banana Cake?
 Yes please.

 SWEET by Yotam Ottolenghi and Helen Goh

 In his first cookbook dedicated to baked goods, desserts and confections, Ottolenghi goes back to his pastry chef roots with his go-to baker, Helen Goh.
 The cookbook is full of beautifully-shot inspiration for all manner of bakes with clear and easy instructions and results that deliver on both flavour and presentation.
-If they're an Ottolenghi fan or like to experiment with different types of bakes, this is one for them.
+If you're an Ottolenghi fan or you like to experiment with different types of bakes, this is one for you.